timescale/docs/cloud/high-availability.md

 </procedure>

+-->

 # Zonal redundancy
-While the public cloud is highly reliable, entire portions of the cloud may be unavailable at times.
+While the public cloud is highly reliable, entire portions of the cloud can be unavailable at times.
 Timescale Cloud does not protect against Availability Zone failures unless the user is using HA replicas.
 We do not currently offer protection from an AWS Regional failure or multi-cloud solutions.